CESNET/user_openidc/README.md

 # Getting started

-This application relies on a 3rd-party module for handling the communication between the RP and OP.
+This application relies on a 3rd-party module for handling of the communication between the RP and OP.
 For Apache webserver, we recommend installing the [mod_auth_openidc](https://github.com/zmartzone/mod_auth_openidc) module.

 The following Apache siteconfig settings will configure a special Location for handling user logins using the OIDC backend, the required special OIDC callback URI and OIDC coverage of Admin settings.
-Other locations are then covered by ownCloud session management.
+Other locations are then covered by the ownCloud session management.
 This allows for multiple authentication methods to still be possible on your ownCloud instance (e.g. OAuth2 for sync clients, Apache baseauth).
-For a full module configuration documentation, please refer to the [wiki](https://github.com/zmartzone/mod_auth_openidc/wiki).
+Please refer to the [wiki](https://github.com/zmartzone/mod_auth_openidc/wiki) for a full module configuration documentation.
 ```
 OIDCRedirectURI https://oidc.client.com/oidc_callback
 OIDCProviderMetadataURL https://oidc.provider.com/.well-known/openid-configuration